leftfield-geospatial/geedim/docs/api.rst

 Computed images and user memory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Earth engine has a size limit (32 MB) on `download requests <https://developers.google.com/earth-engine/apidocs/ee-image-getdownloadurl>`_.  ``geedim`` avoids exceeding this by tiling downloads.
+Earth engine has a size limit of 32 MB on `download requests <https://developers.google.com/earth-engine/apidocs/ee-image-getdownloadurl>`_.  ``geedim`` avoids exceeding this by tiling downloads.
 However, Earth engine also has a `limit on user memory <https://developers.google.com/earth-engine/guides/usage#per-request_memory_footprint>`_ for image computations.
 In some situations, this limit can be exceeded when downloading large computed images.
 This generates a *user memory limit exceeded* error.
 Unfortunately, there is no way for ``geedim`` to adjust tiles to avoid exceeding this limit, as the memory requirements of a computation are not known in advance.
 The user has two options for working around this error:

 1) max_tile_size
 ~~~~~~~~~~~~~~~~